-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.
+A child in a forward-facing child restraint can be seriously injured or killed if the front outboard passenger frontal airbag inflates and the passenger seat is in a forward position.

-Even if the passenger sensing system or airbag switch has turned off the right front passenger frontal airbag, no system is fail-safe.
-No one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
+Even if the passenger sensing system or airbag switch has turned off the front outboard passenger frontal airbag, no system is fail-safe.
+No one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off

 Secure rear-facing child restraints in a rear seat, even if the airbag is off.
-If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+If you secure a forward-facing child restraint in the front outboard passenger seat, always move the front outboard passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.